 - d.
 Applicant Qualifications The applicant for a Special Permit under the provisions of this section shall be the owner of the tract proposed for such Development or be authorized in writing by the owner to apply for and be issued such Special Permit, and shall establish to the satisfaction of the Planning Board that the applicant has knowledge, experience and financial resources sufficient to construct and complete the Development. - 4.
 Rules and Regulations and Fees The Planning Board shall adopt, and from time to time amend, Rules and Regulations consistent with the provisions of this Zoning Bylaw, Chapter 40A of the General Laws, and other applicable provisions of the General Laws, and shall file a copy of said Rules and Regulations with the Town Clerk.
 Such Rules and Regulations shall, subject to and in accordance with provisions of section 7 of this Bylaw, prescribe as a minimum the size, form, contents, style and number of copies of plans and specifications, the Town Boards or Agencies from which the Planning Board shall request written reports, and the procedure for submission and approval of a Special Permit under the provisions of this section.
-The Planning Board shall also specify the fees to be paid in connection with application for a Special Permit for an Incentive Senior Development, bonding requirements to satisfy conditions of approval, and owner/ occupancy reporting requirements to satisfy compliance with the age restriction.
+The Planning Board shall also specify the fees to be paid in connection with application for a Special Permit for an Incentive Senior Development, bonding requirements to satisfy conditions of approval, and owner/occupancy reporting requirements to satisfy compliance with the age restriction.
 Other specifications as deemed necessary by the Planning Board shall be included in the Rules and Regulations. - 5.
-Tract Requirements The following requirements shall apply to all Incentive Senior Developments: - a.
-Number of Dwelling Units Permitted The maximum number of dwelling units shall be computed based on the number of buildable lots permitted under a conventional subdivision, with each lot satisfying minimum lot area, frontage and all other applicable zoning regulations, possessing suitable soils as determined by the Board of Health, and sufficient upland, buildable area to sustain a single family home.
+Tract Requirements The following requirements shall apply to all Incentive Senior Developments:

+a.
+Number of Dwelling Units Permitted - The maximum number of dwelling units shall be computed based on the number of buildable lots permitted under a conventional subdivision, with each lot satisfying minimum lot area, frontage and all other applicable zoning regulations, possessing suitable soils as determined by the Board of Health, and sufficient upland, buildable arer to sustain a single family home.
 In Village Business Districts, Limited Business Districts and Research Districts, a minimum lot area of 40,000 sq. ft. and minimum frontage requirement of 180 feet shall be used to calculate each buildable lot.
 For the purposes of this section, minimum lot area in every district shall contain no more than 25% of land which is underwater land or wetland resource as defined in Chapter 131, Section 40 of the M.G.L. or in the Sudbury Wetlands Administration Bylaw.
-For each buildable lot calculated, a maximum of 4 units shall be permitted to be constructed. - b.
-Minimum Open Space Open Space requirements shall be set forth according to the acreage of the parcel, as follows:
+For each buildable lot calculated, a maximum of 4 units shall be permitted to be constructed.

+b.
+Minimum Open Space - Open Space requirements shall be set forth according to the acreage of the parcel, as follows:

-10-15 acres (total parcel size): 35% open space required 40% open space required 21-25 acres (total parcel size): 45% open space required over 25 acres: 50% open space required
+10-15 acres (total parcel size):17.5% of the upland area16-20 acres (total parcel size):20% of the upland area21-25 acres (total parcel size):22.5% of the upland areaover 25 acres:25% of the upland area